shivanshinigam/Satellite-Image-NO2-Concentration-Mapping/Readme.md

 NO2: NO2 concentration values.
 The app processes the data and generates a color-coded map, showing different NO2 levels on the image.
 View the processed image with overlays.
-Optionally, download the processed image for further analysis or sharing.

 📂 File Formats